revel/revel.github.io/manual/parameters.md

     - Binder
 ---

-- **Revel** tries to make the conversion of request parameters into the desired Go types as easy and painless as possible.
+**Revel** tries to make the conversion of request data into the desired Go types as easy and painless as possible.
 - The conversion from a http request `string` sent by client to another type is referred to as **data binding**.
+- JSON data is processed when the http header ContentType is `application/json` or `text/json`

 ## Request Parameters